 As our Brasslets develop their skills, they will progress into the Youth Band.

 We love to see new faces and all players are welcome!
-If you are interested in joining the senior band, youth band or brasslets, please contact us for more information, either using the contact us link or by sending a message to Carrie Boax on 07769 260912.
+If you are interested in joining the senior band, youth band or brasslets, please contact us for more information, either using the contact us link or by sending a message to Derek Leitch on 07855 062478.
 You can also find us on Facebook!

 We are based in the Dunlop Memorial Hall, Dreghorn.
 Our hall is spacious and perfectly equipped for our youth development programme and senior band rehearsals.
 Our senior band meet on Tuesdays and Thursdays from 7:30pm - 9:00pm.
 Our Brasslets group and Youth Band meet on Wednesday evenings from 5:30pm and 6:15pm respectively.